 But if you have a rear wheel drive or four wheel drive vehicle, then a long drive shaft (or propeller shaft) is needed to transfer the torque produced by the engine to the two rear wheels.
 In the case of a four wheel drive vehicle, you may find that it actually has two separate drift shafts; one for transmitting power to the front and another to transmit power to the back.

 Since drive shafts rotate quickly, they’re able to move the rear wheels of your vehicle.
 The only way they can keep rotating quickly is if they remain weighted down and balanced exactly right.

 When the drive shaft begins to have malfunctioning issues, then your driving ability will be impaired.
-More specifically, there are 5 common symptoms you can recognize that will let you know there is a problem with the drive shaft.
+More specifically, there are 5 common symptoms you can recognize that will let you know there is a problem with the drive shaft or slip yoke.

 If you’re driving the vehicle and you feel a lot of harsh vibrations coming from under it, then your drive shaft may be in trouble.
 This is usually the first symptom that people recognize when there is a drive shaft problem.

 The vibrations are likely due to worn out bushings of the driveshaft.
 These bushings are what normally keep the drive shaft from vibrating in the first place.